How much water should I drink to stay hydrated?

 · Fuzzy or blurred vision

 One of the easiest ways to find out if you are dehydrated is by going to the toilet.
 If your urine is dark then you need to drink.
-The image below shows a colour chart dependent on how hydrated your body is and if you need to drink more fluids.
+The image below shows a colour chart dependent on how hydrated your body is and if you don’t drink enough water or need to drink more fluids.
+If you are experiencing severe dehydration you may need to seek medical advice.

 What fluids help with hydration?